 Therapy: Children and Adolescents

-Childhood and adolescence are critical periods in an individual’s life, marked by rapid growth and development.
-These early life experiences have a direct impact on who we become as adults, psychologically, socially, and physically.
-Associates in Neuropsychology & Wellness recognize the importance of a successful transition from childhood to adulthood and will work diligently with your child to help facilitate that process.
-The therapeutic interventions we use with children are all evidence-based.
-Meaning they are treatment practices that have been shown to be effective through careful research.
+Childhood and adolescence are crucial periods marked by rapid growth and development.
+These early experiences shape who we become as adults—psychologically, socially, and physically.
+At Associates in Neuropsychology & Wellness, we understand how important it is to guide a child successfully through the transition from childhood to adulthood.
+We work diligently with your child to support this process.
+All of our therapeutic interventions for children are evidence-based, meaning they have been proven effective through careful research.

 Adolescents